Vyral/jeff-riber/_posts/2024-10-21-how-to-stage-your-jacksonville-home-to-get-top-dollar.md

 I know a very effective way to boost your home’s value.
 But here’s the catch—you’ll need to shell out some funds.
 Disappointed?
 Nah-ah, because here’s an even bigger catch: Whatever amount you spend here, you’ll get three to four times (heck, even more than that) in your ROI.<br><br>The secret?
 Home staging.<br><br>I know you’ll have lots of questions, which is why I asked one of the leading staging companies to join me today for a quick chat.

-Christy McCarthy is an expert professional stager from Interiors Revitalized—which we've worked with *so* many times before—and she will share the benefits of staging and whether it’s the right choice for every property.
+Christy McCarthy is an expert professional stager from Interiors Revitalized—which we’ve worked with *so* many times before—and she will share the benefits of staging and whether it’s the right choice for every property.
 As a longtime customer of Christy’s, I often get questions about staging—like how much it costs and how it impacts a home sale, so we’re here to break it down for you.

 **Feel free to watch the complete video or use the timestamps below to browse through the topics that interest you the most**: